Educators share how a free vaping prevention curriculum has helped their students

 “One student, right after she finished [the modules], who told us, ‘I didn’t realize how dangerous and what chemicals were in there, I’m not gonna touch one of those again.’” – Scott Dowling, Dean at Kearney Middle School, Colorado

 The 40-45 minute self-administered interactive course Vaping: Know the truth takes students through four self-paced lessons.
-Together, these lessons inform students about the harmful ingredients inside e-cigarettes, highlight how the tobacco industry has intentionally targeted young people through various marketing and advertising strategies, and discuss the addictiveness of nicotine and the health risks of using vapes.
+Together, these lessons inform students about the harmful ingredients inside e-cigarettes, highlight how the tobacco industry has intentionally targeted young people through various marketing and advertising strategies, and discusses the addictiveness of nicotine and the health risks of vaping nicotine.

 “The knowledge that they’re lacking about what they’re doing when they’re vaping, it’s just astonishing what we’re seeing with our students.” – Terri Smith